NullCarrierNC/photonics-dmx/README.md

 If you have problems feel free to reach out in our [Discord Server](https://discord.gg/2Vyqc2hYcK).

+### Mac Users:

+You can now download a build for MacOS.
+If you try to run it and get an error message:
+`“Photonics” is damaged and can’t be opened.
+You should move it to the Trash.`

+This is Gatekeeper blocking the app because it's not currently signed.
+To bypass this warning you need to open your terminal and run:
+`xattr -cr /Applications/Photonics.app`

+This should only need to be done once.
+After running that try opening Photonics again normally.

 ## Before You Begin…

 If this is your first foray into real-world lighting for rhythm games, and you primarily use YARG,